Ideation & Planning

 Browse & New Match

 The browse screen is the main interaction on the site, allowing for a user to swipe right or left to like or skip the currently viewed person.
+I decided to go with the full screen photo based on a re-read of the iOS GUI Guidelines which encourages minimizing chrome.
 I also choose to add the unique interactions of swiping up/down for more photos, and swipe up from the bottom to view their profile, all to keep the browsing process as streamlined as possible and avoid lots of back and forth tapping.
 The Match screen is after you've liked someone and they've liked you back, you can now contact them.

 Photo Scrolling & Profile